Laser Eye Floater Removal North Carolina

 However, persistent floaters may indicate that something more serious is happening within the eye.
 Large, prominent floaters can be obstructive and require medical attention to protect vision.

 The traditional way to remove floaters was to perform a surgical procedure called vitrectomy.
-However, Metrolina Eye Associates offers a safer and less invasive option: laser eye floater removal.
+However, Metrolina Eye Associates, located near Charlotte, NC, offers a safer and less invasive option: laser eye floater removal.

 What Are Eye Floaters?